kaydenkehe/cs50-final/README.md

 - If you haven't already, install [VSCode](https://code.visualstudio.com/download).
 Upon installing VSCode, open the project folder and install the Python extension.
 - In your VSCode terminal, ensure that you're in the top-level project directory (you should be able to see the `model`, `frontend`, and `backend` folders), and run the command `pip install -r requirements.txt` in your VSCode terminal to install the necessary Python packages.
 - Run `app.py`.
+- If using Windows, run `ipconfig` in the command prompt to find your local IP address, labeled as 'IPV4'.
+Make note of this, as well as the port `app.py` is running on.

 **Installing the App**